Fire Safety: Activities to Spark Learning!

 Fire Prevention Week is a great time to review some basic fire safety facts with students across the grades, to check out some terrific fire safety Web sites, and to engage students in fire safety activities that get them talking and learning about the dangers of fire.

 But, remember, fire safety is a year-round discussion!
 This year's Fire Prevention Week kit includes information about winter fire safety, holiday fire safety, spring storm fire safety, safety around fireworks, and more.

 Each year, more than 4,500 Americans die and more than 30,000 are injured in fires.
-Many of those deaths and injuries could have been prevented if people had a better understanding of fire, USFA officials say.
-USFA's Fact Sheet on the Nature of Fire includes lots of valuable information, including:
+Many of those deaths and injuries could have been prevented if people had a better understanding of fire.
+Consider the following:

 In the event of a fire, remember that